markeissler/gvm2/DEBUG.md

 ### What debugging information is available?

-GVM can output addtional debugging information during usage by simply defining the `GVM_DEBUG` environment variable with a value of "1".
+__GVM2__ can output addtional debugging information during usage by simply defining the `GVM_DEBUG` environment variable with a value of "1".
 During normal usage you could simply do this:

 ```bash
     prompt> GVM_DEBUG=1 cd .